Chotěboř: Geography

 Chotěboř is located about 14 km northeast of Havlíčkův Brod and 34 km north of Jihlava.
 It lies in the Upper Sázava Hills.
 The highest point is the hill Fiedlerův kopec at 615 m above sea level.
 The Doubrava River flows along the eastern municipal border.
 There are several fishponds on the outskirts of the town.

 History

 The first written mention of Chotěboř is from 1265.
 Because of the silver mines in the vicinity, King John of Bohemia bought the village.
 In 1331, he promoted it to a town.
 It was a royal town until the end of the 15th century, when it was acquired by the Trčka of Lípa family.

 During the 17th and 18th centuries, the owners often changed.
 Vilém Leopold Kinsky built a castle there in 1701–1702.
 From 1836 to 1948, the castle was owned by the Dobřenský of Dobřenice family.
 The castle was returned to their ownership in 1992.

 Economy

-The largest employer based in the town is GCE company, a manufacturer of welding supplies.
+The largest employer based in the town is the company GCE, a manufacturer of welding supplies.
 It employs more than 500 people.

 Transport

+There are no major roads passing through Chotěboř, but the town is located at the intersection of several second-class roads.

 Chotěboř is located on the railway line Pardubice–Havlíčkův Brod.